h3/django-hyperadmin-angularclient/README.md

 Introduction
 ============

-django-hyperadmin-angularclient is a hyper admin client powered by emberjs.
+django-hyperadmin-angularclient is a hyper admin client powered by angularjs.

 --------
 Features